renovatebot/renovate/docs/self-hosting.md

 $ docker run renovate/renovate:13
 ```

+(Please look up what the latest actual tags are though, do not use the above literally).

 If you wish to configure Renovate using a `config.js` file then map it to `/usr/src/app/config.js` using Docker volumes.

 ## Authentication